 Although most representatives have honest intentions, they’re financially incentivized to get people to buy the products and lose weight.
 In the grand scheme of things, this can be viewed as a pro or a con to their multi-level marketing “scheme”.
 The downside is you have untrained individuals peddling supplements and weight loss products.

-But on the plus side you have a community of newfound fitness enthusiast who are incentivized to help you lose weight and see results.
+However, the upside is that you’ll be part of a community of emerging fitness enthusiasts who are motivated to assist you in your weight loss journey and witness your progress.
 It’s not always black and white.

 There’s surely healthier supplements out there, but Herbalife has the community aspect going for it and it’s by far from the worst product either.
 One of the biggest downsides of Herbalife supplements is the costs and vague nutritional labels.